Lucetia/piracy/README.md

 -   [streethiphop](https://www.streethiphop.org/) - Download free music.
 -   [wi.to](https://www.wi.to/) - A freemium hoster for music files.
 -   [How to use Chimera multi music downloader](https://anonym.to/https://www.youtube.com/watch?v=5y8rtsLw7Rc)
+-   [PodcastBulkDownloader](https://github.com/cnovel/PodcastBulkDownloader) - Simple software for downloading podcasts.
+Contribute to cnovel/PodcastBulkDownloader development by creating an account on GitHub.
+-   [Podsnatch](https://github.com/robotmlg/podsnatch) - Simple podcast downloader.
+Contribute to robotmlg/podsnatch development by creating an account on GitHub.

 ### Streaming